 Hand – A leather industry term used to describe the feel, softness or fullness of upholstery leather.

-Protected Leather – Leather that has been dyed and pigmented to ensure color consistency and provide protection against wear.
+Protected Leather – Leather that has been dyed and pigmented to ensure color topcoat consistency and provide protection against wear.
 Durable leather that is meant to last.

 Side – Half a hide cut along the backbone.